 Architecture of gsm

 GSM network is consists of Mobile station, Base station subsystem and Network and operation subsystem.
-Following figure depicts complete GSM system network architecture.
+This is shown in the block diagram below.

 Mobile Station- This Mobile station is GSM mobile phone equipment which houses DSP,RF chip and SIM(subscriber Identity Module).
 This SIM is enough to carry to avail the service of GSM network.
 SIM contains subscriber related all the information, network with which subscriber is subscribed with and encryption related information.